huggingface/transformers/docs/source/model_sharing.rst

 It will store your access token in the Hugging Face cache folder (by default :obj:`~/.cache/`).

-If you don't have an easy access to a terminal (for instance in a Colab session), you can find a token linked to your acount by going on `huggingface.co <https://huggingface.co/>`, click on your avatar on the top left corner, then on `Edit profile` on the left, just beneath your profile picture.
+If you don't have an easy access to a terminal (for instance in a Colab session), you can find a token linked to your account by going on `huggingface.co <https://huggingface.co/>`, click on your avatar on the top left corner, then on `Edit profile` on the left, just beneath your profile picture.
 In the submenu `API Tokens`, you will find your API token that you can just copy.